nimaid/LPHK/README.md

     * Scrolls the mouse vertically by (argument 1).
     * If (argument 2) supplied, scroll horizontally by (argument 2).
   * `M_SET`
-    * Sets the absolute cursor posistion to (argument 1) horizontal and (argument 2) vertical.
+    * Sets the absolute cursor position to (argument 1) horizontal and (argument 2) vertical.
   * `M_STORE`
     * Stores the current mouse position for use with the `M_RECALL*` commands.